edgelesssys/docs.edgeless.systems/marblerun/content/workflows/verification.md

 # Verifying a deployment

-Marblerun provides a simple HTTP REST API for clients to verify the confidentiality and integrity of the Coordinator and the deployed Marbles.
+MarbleRun provides a simple HTTP REST API for clients to verify the confidentiality and integrity of the Coordinator and the deployed Marbles.

 ## Establishing trust in the Coordinator

-Marblerun exposes the `/quote` endpoint that returns a quote and a certificate chain consisting of a root and intermediate CA. The root CA is fixed for the lifetime of your deployment, while the intermediate CA changes in case you [update](content/workflows/update-manifest.md) the packages specified in your manifest.
+MarbleRun exposes the `/quote` endpoint that returns a quote and a certificate chain consisting of a root and intermediate CA. The root CA is fixed for the lifetime of your deployment, while the intermediate CA changes in case you [update](content/workflows/update-manifest.md) the packages specified in your manifest.

 The simplest way to verify the quote is via the Edgeless Remote Attestation ([era](https://github.com/edgelesssys/era)) tools: